 A virtual data center is a pool or collection of cloud infrastructure resources specifically designed for enterprise business needs.
 The basic resources are the processor, memory (RAM), storage (disk space) and networking (bandwidth).

 In this model, Data centers have deployed VLANs to isolate the machines of different tenants on a single Layer-2 network and, with VRF, it can completely virtualize the Layer-2 and Layer-3 address spaces.
-Also, tenants might want to extend their IT services or storage network which uses non-IP protocols such as Fibre Channel over Ethernet (FCOE).
+Also, tenants might want to extend their IT services or storage network which uses non-IP protocols such as Fiber Channel over Ethernet (FCOE).

 Some advantages of multi-tenancy are: